TosbackCgusBridge-Bot/CGUs-versions/Gitlab/Privacy Policy.md

 For Asia Pacific:

 Robert Mitchell.

-Chief DPO:

-Kathy Wang.
 What Information GitLab Collects and Why Information from Website Visitors

 Like most website operators, GitLab collects basic non-personally-identifying information from Website visitors of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 We collect this information to better understand how visitors use the Website, to improve our Websites and experience for visitors, and to monitor the security of the Websites.
 From time to time, GitLab may publicly release non-personally-identifying information collected from Website visitors in the aggregate, e.g., by publishing a report on trends in the usage of the Website.